jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

   print(qc.state_vector)
 ```

-The execute command would typically be given after defining the circuit, but it can be given at any time, in which case it could either optimize and execute the whole circuit up to that point, or it could just optimize and run the commands added since the previous execute command.
+The execute command would typically be given after defining the circuit, but it can be given at any time, in which case it could either optimize and execute the whole circuit up to that point, or it could just optimize and run the gates added since the previous execute command.

 Another possibility would be for the execute command to be triggered implicitly whenever the user gives a command that requires the state vector.
 This would allow optimization without the need for explicit execute commands.